Country Gardens: Popular versions and parodies

 The eighteenth century satirical song "The Vicar of Bray" is based on the "Country Gardens" tune.

 Pop singer Jimmie F. Rodgers sang a version ("English Country Garden"), which reached Number 5 in the UK Singles Chart in June 1962.

 Anglo-Australian comedian, Rolf Harris, recorded a parody of the Rodgers version in the 1970s.

 Comedian Allan Sherman used this melody as the tune for his 1963 song, "Here's to the Crabgrass".

 The American jazz musician Charlie Parker and his collaborators, frequently ended a number with a brief snatch of it.

 The video game Weird Dreams uses the song while the player is in an area called "Country Garden".

 Jeff Minter's computer game Hover Bovver repeats a version of "Country Gardens" as background music as the player absconds with their neighbour's lawn mower and proceeds to wreak havoc across different lawns.

 Danish musician Kim Larsen wrote a Danish text to the tune called "Kongens have" (Literally: "The King's Garden", which is the most often used Danish name for Rosenborg Castle Gardens).
 This song is however more often associated with another Danish musician, Flemming Jørgensen, who also recorded a version of the song.

+The Bluey episode "Pass the Parcel" features a fiddle version of the tune over the title and throughout the episode.

+The farming simulation game Kynseed featured the tune as the theme for the gardening master, Marshtyt, in the early access version of the game.

+Australian Al Forest has written the song "Knots", with guitar, listing 33 names of knots with references to Clifford Ashley's encyclopedic "The Ashley Book of Knots"(1944).